Sumidagawa Fireworks Festival: History

 Though the Tamaya came to enjoy steady popularity over the Kagiya, Tamaya caused a major fire in 1843, and the official support for the guild evaporated.
 The fireworks festivals, if they were to continue, would be moved further from the city, to a more remote and thus safer location.

 The tradition survived the upheaval of the Meiji Restoration in 1868, and continued nearly every year until it dropped off in the 1920s, and ceased entirely during World War II and for several decades afterwards.
 Finally, in 1978, the tradition was reinstated, and continues to this day.

 The 2011 festival was postponed until August 27 in the wake of the 2011 Tōhoku earthquake and tsunami.

-In 2018 the festival was postponed to the following day (Sunday) due to bad weather from Typhoon 12.
+In 2018 the festival was postponed to the following day (Sunday) due to bad weather from Typhoon Jongdari.